Projective, Sparse, and Learnable Latent Position Network Models: COMPARISONS AND REMARKS

 Alternatively, we could relax the graphex such that latent positions are generated according to an inhomogeneous point process over the parameter sparse.
 This can be done though the definition of $W$.
 For instance, consider

 with $K$ being the link probability function as defined in the traditional LPM.
 In this set-up, $W$ can be viewed as the composition of two operations.
 First, an exponential transformation is applied to the latent positions resulting in an inhomogeneous rate function given by $f(x)= 1/(1+x)$.
 Then, we proceed as if it were a traditional LPM in this new space, connecting the nodes according to $K$ on their transformed latent positions.
 Finally, the isolated nodes are discarded.
-This approach defines a sparse and projective latent space model, with the level of sparsity controlled by $K$.
-Though Equations (\ref{graphexes1}) and (\ref{graphexes2}) provide a means with which to calculate the sparsity level, these expressions do not yield analytic solutions for most $K$.
+This approach defines a sparse and projective latent position network model, with the level of sparsity controlled by $K$.
+Though (\ref{graphexes1}) and (\ref{graphexes2}) provide a means with which to calculate the sparsity level, these expressions do not yield analytic solutions for most $K$.
 As a result, the graphex framework is far more difficult to work with when defining sparse LPMs; they lack the straightforward control over the level of sparsity provided by the growth function $g(t)$ in rectangular LPMs.

 Furthermore, it is difficult to apply the tools derived in Theorem~\ref{consistencies} to establish learnability for graphex-based LPMs.
-The difficulty stems from the fact that regularity requires a probably bound on the distance between the first $n$ nodes observed and the origin.
-Because of the irregular sampling scheme in which isolates are discarded, it is difficult to establish such a bound for the graphex.
+The difficulty stems from the fact that regularity requires a probability bound on the maximum of the distances between the origin and the first $n$ observed nodes.
+That is, we need a bound on $\max_{i \leq n} \|X_i\|$ where $X_1 \ldots, X_n$ denote the latent positions of the first $n$ observed nodes.
+Because of the irregular sampling scheme in which isolated nodes are discarded, it is difficult to establish such a bound for the graphex.
 Furthermore, any such bound is usually large due to the fact the latent positions at any $n$ are generated according to an improper distribution.
-For this reason, we feel that additional work must be done before a graphex-based LPM can be considered learnable.
+For this reason, whether or not such graphex-based LPMs are learnable is an open problem.